JoeyStanley/real/_posts/2019-04-09-assigning-pseudonyms-in-r.md

 layout: post
 title:  "Assigning Pseudonyms in R with the babynames package"
 date:   2019-04-09 13:41:00 -0400
-tags: [How-to Guides, Methods, R, Side Projects, Skills]
+tags: [Github, How-to Guides, Methods, R, Side Projects, Skills]
 ---

 Recently, on [RWeekly.org](https://rweekly.org/#UpdatedPackages89), I saw that Hadley Wickham's [babynames](http://hadley.github.io/babynames/) package had been updated.
 I had never heard of it, but when I saw that it contained Social Security data for births in the US from 1880 to 2017, I immediately thought that it would make coming up with pseudonyms a lot quicker in the future.
 So here's a tutorial on how I've done that.